Royal Exhibition Building: 1927–1979 "White Elephant" period and decades of decay

-1980–present
+1980 - 2003 Royal status and preservation

+The grand ballroom was replaced with a new building on the same footprint providing more exhibition space, clad in mirror glass, in 1980.
+On 1 October 1980 during a visit to Victoria, Princess Alexandra unveiled a plaque which commemorated both the opening of the new mirror-glass "Centennial Hall", and the centenary of the building.
+She also unveiled a second plaque commemorating the bestowal of the title "Royal" on the building by the Queen.

-Following the outcry over the ballroom demolition, and the appointment of new Trustees and a new Chair in 1983, the heritage of the building began to be seen as important as providing modern space for exhibitions.
+Following the outcry over the ballroom demolition, and the appointment of new Trustees and a new chair in 1983, the heritage of the building began to be seen as important as providing modern space for exhibitions.

 The first conservation assessment of the building was undertaken by Alan Willingham in 1987, and over the following decades the Great hall was progressively renovated and restored.
 In 1996, the then Premier of Victoria, Jeff Kennett, proposed the location and construction of Melbourne's State Museum in the carpark to the north, which involved the demolition of the 1960s annexes in 1997–98.

 The biennial Melbourne Art Fair took place at the Royal Exhibition Building from 1988 to 2014.

 The location of the Melbourne Museum close to the Exhibition Building site was strongly opposed by the Victorian State Labor Party, the Melbourne City Council and some in the local community.
 Due to the community campaign opposing the museum development, John Brumby, then State opposition leader, with the support of the Melbourne City Council, proposed the nomination of the Royal Exhibition Building for world heritage listing.
 The world heritage nomination did not progress until the election of the Victorian State Labor Party as the new government in 1999.

-On 1 July 2004, the Royal Exhibition Building and Carlton Gardens was granted listing as a World Heritage Site, the first building in Australia to be granted this status.
-The heritage listing states that "The Royal Exhibition Building is the only major extant nineteenth-century exhibition building in Australia.
-It is one of the few major nineteenth-century exhibition buildings to survive worldwide."

-In October 2009, Museum Victoria embarked upon a major project to restore the former German Garden of the Western Forecourt.
-The area had been covered by asphalt in the 1950s for car parking.

-Renovations

-Renovations include the timber flooring, building services, externals, and stonework.
-Most timber staircases have been replaced by concrete for safety also, though the site has continued to be very authentic through all renovations.
-All additions have been removed such as the East and West annexes and the two North structures.
-The Australian Government has recently granted $20 million for further renovation to protect and promote the Royal Exhibition Building.
-The South faces will include conservation world, the dome of the Great Hall will be repaired and will create a new experience.
-The basement will be turned into a curatorial exhibition experience.
-This will be a place where history is brought to life, and ideas of the future are expanded upon.
-The Australian Department of Environment and Energy, along with Heritage Victoria, Creative Victoria and Museums Victoria will oversee the projects.
-The renovations are predicted to be finished by 2020.
+On 9 May 2001, the Royal Exhibition Building hosted a special joint sitting of the Australian Parliament.
+This was held in the same site as the opening of the first Parliament of Australia exactly 100 years earlier.
+This event commemorated the Centenary of that event specifically, and the Centenary of Federation more generally.
+The joint sitting was addressed by the Governor-General, Sir William Deane.
+A painting by artist Robert Hannaford was commissioned to capture this 2001 event, with his artwork echoing Tom Roberts' Big Picture that captured the 1901 opening.

+2004 World Heritage Status

+The year 2004 was a turning point in the legacy of the Royal Exhibition Building.
+On 1 July 2004, it became the first Australian building to be listed as a World Heritage Site by UNESCO, alongside its surrounding Carlton Gardens.
+The listing recognised the site's Outstanding Universal Value as one of the very few surviving 19th-century international exhibition precincts anywhere in the world that remains substantially intact.
+UNESCO highlighted that the Royal Exhibition Building is: